 - To be honest with you, my ultimate goal is to become a school principal, or even to establish a small private elementary school.
 But I am still young and inexperienced, and need to learn a lot from seasoned professionals.
 And I cannot see a better place than your school, which has an excellent reputation and renowned leadership.
 That’s why I want to work as a teacher here.

-- I want to be a teacher to pay back a big favor.
+- My goal to pay back a big favor attracts me to teaching as a profession.
 When I was young I struggled to find my place in life.
 I was a sort of an outsider, always attracted to strange ways, spending times with other outcasts.
 Had my episode with drugs, skipping school, and everything.
 But one teacher saved me from a path that would eventually lead me to a lie on the street.
 They showed huge confidence in my abilities, and they treated me as an equal.
 Certain things they said to me, and their trust, motivated me to change my ways completely.
 I became an excellent student, managed to quit drugs and lousy lifestyle, and eventually graduated from the university.
 Nothing of it would have happened, however, had I not met that one teacher… Now it is my time to help other struggling youngsters find their way.
 Or at least try my best to do so.

 - To be honest, I am very concerned about the situation in the world.
 The inequality of people, the widening gap between the rich and poor, the conflicts we have all around.
 And I do not believe that some Messiah from heaven will come and save us.
 We people are responsible, and education is the most powerful weapon we have in our hands–if used correctly.
 I want to help educate children, especially in rural areas.
 Help them develop the right values, the sense of self-worth, and of course an ability to think critically and question the religious and political leaders.
 In this way I can play my small role in helping to make the world a better place.
 Maybe it is just a drop in the ocean.
 But even the biggest ocean consists of nothing but water drops…